RDCbum/RH_demo/docs/ERURH_AxiomsAndGaps.md

 ERURH Axioms and Analytic Gaps
 ==============================

+Status: historical snapshot.
+For the current NOAX state and gap framing, see `docs/core/ASSUMPTIONS_LEDGER.md` and `docs/core/RH_CLOSURE_CHECKLIST.md`.

 Listing of axioms (Lean `axiom`/`export` of axioms) and outstanding `sorry` gaps relevant to the ERURH -> RH chain.
 Paths are workspace-relative.

 External assumption packages